forthy42/net2o/wiki/squid.md

-  2. You want to be able to join several coins into one, i.e you allow several transactions to have the same destination, and all of these are merged together into one coin there.
+  2. You want to be able to join several coins into one, i.e you allow several transactions to have the same destination, and all of these are added together into one coin there.
 One of the sources can have the same owner as the destination, just an earlier transaction date.

   3. You want to split a coin.
 As long as the balance is ok, you can take from a coin and leave a smaller coin under the same id, it's